 Get ready to boil, this place is hot, hot, hot.

+When you’re thinking about what to wear in Cambodia, it’s super important to think about the time of year - I went in April and oh my good goodness it was hot.
 If you don’t do what I did and go in April you might be cooler, but by that I mean 30-degrees instead of 45 with high humidity.

 This is where covering up your legs, shoulders and chest to visit places like Angkor really becomes a challenge, and you have to put comfort to the side and deal with it.
 I got around this by wearing leggings and a t-shirt, but if nothing else, it means you don’t get as sunburnt.